nicolas1998v/KivaCapstoneProject/README.md

 ### Success Metric

 The score we want to maximise is Precision.
-Since the use case scenario is promoting future 'expired' loans on the front page of the website, we want to make sure to predict only these loans, and minimise those that are predicted 'expired' too but would have been actually funded either way - or False Positives.
-Minimising False Positives means increasing Precision.
+Since the use case is promoting loans at risk of expiring on Kiva's front page, we want to avoid promoting False Positives: loans that we incorrectly predicted as being at risk of expiring, but which would actually have been funded.
+To increase Precision, we need to minimise False Positives.

-### Methods
+### Model Training and Evaluation

-For all of the following methods, I decided to test 2 algorithms : Logistic Regression and Random Forests.
+To solve this binary classification problem, I used Logistic Regression and Random Forests.

-I decided to first instantiate two basic models to have a baseline score I had to beat.
+First, I decided to train these models without tackling the class imbalance problem, in order to have a baseline score to beat.

 <img width="1020" alt="Screenshot 2021-03-27 at 23 03 35" src="https://user-images.githubusercontent.com/57761032/112737223-aac31780-8f50-11eb-8196-d1d932b53825.png">

-Only 4.5% of labels were positive.
-I tried two methods to cope with the severe class imbalance.
+ Next, I needed to tackle the severe class imbalance.
+I tried two methods to cope with the fact that 4.5 % of the labels were positive.
+I researched these methods in the book "Imbalanced Classification with Python: Better Metrics, Balance Skewed Classes, Cost-Sensitive Learning" by Brownlee.

 1. Cost-Sensitive Method.
 I used Grid-Search to tune the 'class_weight' parameter in order to give more importance to the minority class.